Skip to main content

 Part 1

-For the localisation, students use a CAT tool (or CAT tools) to localise a document reflecting industry practice, which could be relating to interactive digital product, or a non-digital product.
+For the localisation project report, students use a CAT tool (or CAT tools) to localise a document reflecting industry practice, which could be relating to interactive digital product, or a non-digital product.
 The focus is on (i) the steps and procedures taken before, during, and after the translation stage (in a CAT tool environment), and (ii) the demonstration of foundational CAT tool skills as covered in the module.
 Translation quality is not considered; therefore, the translation is not marked for this component.
 However, the translations can be discussed in the essay, where relevant, with back translations into English.

 Part 2